-Per end of June the Austrian Ministry of Finance issued a statement regarding the criteria for a home office to be considered a permanent establishment (PE) following domestic tax law and to Double Tax Treaties (DTT).
+Per end of June the Austrian Ministry of Finance issued a statement regarding the criteria for a home office in Austria to be considered a permanent establishment (PE) following domestic tax law and to Double Tax Treaties (DTT).

 1. Which steps need to be taken to assess a permanent establishment?

 The existence of a PE is to be tested according to the following two steps:

 - Domestic law: This step is relevant to verify whether there is an indication of the presence of a local PE under local tax law, and, thus, whether a registration for income tax purposes in Austria might be necessary.